WorkplaceX/workplacex.github.io/install/index.md

 ---

 # Getting Started
-Web "Demo Application" is a comprehensive example to get started with.
+Web [Demo Application](https://github.com/WorkplaceX/ApplicationDemo) is a comprehensive example to get started with.
 The following two components need to be installed on the machine as prerequisite:

 * [Node.js](https://nodejs.org/en/) (LTS Version)
 * [.NET Core](https://dotnet.microsoft.com/download) (Version 3.1)